omarysadek/epcvip-symfony-practice-test/README.md

 5. Use Doctrine fixtures to load some sample data

-6. Allowed values on the “status” field: new, pending, in review, approved, inactive, deleted.
+6. (WIP) Allowed values on the “status” field: new, pending, in review, approved, inactive, deleted.
 Please make sure all new records have default values “new”.

 7. Create a Command to look for products on “pending” for a week or more and send some sort of notification.